Nissin Top Ramen Bachan's BBQ Beef Roasted Garlic Ramen Noodle Soup: Hydrolyzed Soy Protein and other

-Is Nissin Top Ramen Bachan's BBQ Beef Roasted Garlic Ramen Noodle Soup healthy?
-A closer look at the label
+Nissin Top Ramen Bachan's BBQ Beef Roasted Garlic Ramen Noodle Soup is ultra-processed with soy proteins and palm oil.

 Illustration for a label review of Nissin Top Ramen Bachan's BBQ Beef Roasted Garlic Ramen Noodle Soup